+Behavioral tasks.
 Nine participants watched an episode of the TV series 24 (season 6, episode 1) and were tested for recognition memory following the movie viewing.

 The memory recognition task consisted of participants being presented with short clips.
 Half of the clips, chosen randomly, were from the episode they had just watched (target clips), and the other half were chosen from the second episode of season 6 (lure clips).
-Because the episodes occur in two subsequent hours of the day, the characters look similar between the two episodes, and hence the clips from the second episode seemed appropriate as lure clips (for further justification, see ref.
-7).
+Because the episodes occur in two subsequent hours of the day, the characters look similar between the two episodes, and hence the clips from the second episode seemed appropriate as lure clips (for further justification, see ).
 After the end of each clip, participants were asked to make a choice of whether they had seen the clip before or not.
-Thus, the memory phases consisted of interleaved "clip viewing" and "response time" sections and the number of presented clips varied from participant to participant (range: 100 - 300 clips).
+Thus, the memory phases consisted of interleaved "clip viewing" and "response time" sections and the number of presented clips varied from participant to participant (range: 100-300 clips).
+It is worth noting that none of the participants had previously watched the TV series prior to the experiment.